MicrosoftDocs/semantic-kernel-docs/semantic-kernel/chat-copilot/customizing-chat-copilot.md

 ```

 ## Next step

-Now that you've customized Chat Copilot for your needs, you can now use it to test any ChatGPT plugins you have authored.
+Now that you've customized Chat Copilot for your needs, you can now use it to test plugins you have authored using the ChatGPT plugin standard.

 > [!div class="nextstepaction"]
 > [Testing ChatGPT plugins](./testing-plugins-with-chat-copilot.md)